danyang-yan/DATA72000_Technical-Appendix_14184583/README.md

 This file includes four tables: original code, code categories, sub-theme, theme.

 high_frequency_words.csv:
-This is the result of words-frequency analysis.
+This is the result of word-frequency analysis.

-four theme.pdf:
+four themes.pdf:
 This pdf shows final four themes with their sub-themes.